Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 you can set "afterConsume" listener, otherwise dont use it

-If you need Acknowledge listener use onAcknowledgePurchaseResponse listener otherwise dont use it.
+.If you need Acknowledge listener, use onAcknowledgePurchaseResponse listener.
+Otherwise dont use it.

 ### You have to use "setProductStatusGotListener" listener.

 Because Your application have to check products every time app start.

-this listener have to call on Your application's MainActivity...
+this listener, have to call on Your application's **MainActivity**

 Google guide says this: